Gizcerbes/FileStorage/README.md

 #### `file_size_limit` - Maximum file size

 #### `client_token` - Bearer Authorization of the carrier for requests to the main server, for the request it is necessary to save files
-#### `exists_request` - Request with a question about storing a file to the main server.
+#### `exists_request` - POST Request with a question about storing a file to the main server.
 If the file is needed, then return status 200
 #### `repeat_time` - How often to ask
 #### `old_mils` - Ask about files older than.
 If the server returns 200, the date is reset, if 404, it is deleted.